Basic Camera Moves

 Controls on the pan head

 allow the camera either to move freely, to be locked into position,

 or to offer controlled resistance to facilitate smooth pans and tilts.

 Although the camera may weigh more than 100 pounds (45kg), internal counterweights allow an operator to easily raise and lower the camera when the telescoping column in the center is unlocked.

 The photo above shows some of the other key parts of a manually controlled studio camera pedestal.
-Most TV production facilities now use robotic cameras that are remotely controlled from the TV control room.
+Many TV production facilities now use robotic cameras that are remotely controlled from the TV control room.
 (See below.)

 Robotic Camera Mounts